nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 Features currently supported
 ----------------------------

-* change the addresses' length (can be 3 to 5 bytes long)
+* Change the address's length (can be 3 to 5 bytes long)
-* dynamically sized payloads (max 32 bytes each) or statically sized payloads
+* Dynamically sized payloads (max 32 bytes each) or statically sized payloads
-* automatic responding acknowledgment (ACK) for verifying transmission success
+* Automatic responding acknowledgment (ACK) packets for verifying transmission success
-* custom acknowledgment (ACK) payloads for bi-directional communication
+* Append custom payloadsto the acknowledgment (ACK) packets for instant bi-directional communication
-* flag a single payload for no acknowledgment (ACK) from the receiving nRF24L01
+* Mark a single payload for no acknowledgment (ACK) from the receiving nRF24L01 (see ``ask_no_ack`` parameter for `send()` and `write()` functions)
-* "re-use the same payload" feature (for manually re-transmitting failed transmissions that remain in the buffer)
+* Invoke the "re-use the same payload" feature (for manually re-transmitting failed transmissions that remain in the TX FIFO buffer)
-* multiple payload transmissions with one function call (MUST read documentation on the `send()` function)
+* Multiple payload transmissions with one function call (MUST read documentation on the `send()` function)
-* context manager compatible for easily switching between different radio configurations using "with" statements (not available in ``rf24_lite.py`` variant for M0 based boards)
+* Context manager compatible for easily switching between different radio configurations using `with` blocks (not available in ``rf24_lite.py`` version)
-* configure the interrupt (IRQ) pin to trigger (active low) on received, sent, and/or failed transmissions (these 3 flags control the 1 IRQ pin).
-There's also virtual representations of these interrupt flags available (see :py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_dr`, :py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_ds`, & `irq_df` attributes)
+* Configure the interrupt (IRQ) pin to trigger (active low) on received, sent, and/or failed transmissions (these 3 events control 1 IRQ pin).
+There's also virtual representations of these interrupt events available (see :py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_dr`, :py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_ds`, & `irq_df` attributes)
-* invoke sleep mode (AKA power down mode) for ultra-low current consumption
+* Invoke sleep mode (AKA power down mode) for ultra-low current consumption
 * cyclic redundancy checking (CRC) up to 2 bytes long
-* adjust the nRF24L01's builtin automatic re-transmit feature's parameters (`arc`: number of attempts, `ard`: delay between attempts)
+* Adjust the nRF24L01's builtin automatic re-transmit feature's parameters (`arc`: number of attempts, `ard`: delay between attempts)
-* adjust the nRF24L01's frequency channel (2.4-2.525 GHz)
+* Adjust the nRF24L01's frequency channel (2.4-2.525 GHz)
-* adjust the nRF24L01's power amplifier level (0, -6, -12, or -18 dBm)
+* Adjust the nRF24L01's power amplifier level (0, -6, -12, or -18 dBm)
-* adjust the nRF24L01's RF data rate (250Kbps is buggy due to hardware design, but 1Mbps and 2Mbps are reliable)
+* Adjust the nRF24L01's RF data rate (250kbps, 1Mbps, or 2Mbps)
-* a nRF24L01 driven by this library can communicate with a nRF24L01 on an Arduino driven by the `TMRh20 RF24 library <http://tmrh20.github.io/RF24/>`_.
-See the nrf24l01_2arduino_handling_data.py code in the `examples folder of this library's repository <examples.html#working-with-tmrh20-s-arduino-library>`_
+* An nRF24L01 driven by this library can communicate with a nRF24L01 on an Arduino driven by the `TMRh20 RF24 library <http://tmrh20.github.io/RF24/>`_.
+See the `nrf24l01_2arduino_handling_data.py <examples.html#Working-with-TMRh20-s-arduino-library>`_ example.
 * fake BLE module for sending BLE beacon advertisments from the nRF24L01 as outlined by `Dmitry Grinberg in his write-up (including C source code) <http://dmitry.gr/index.php?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery>`_.

 Features currently unsupported
 ------------------------------

 * as of yet, no [intended] implementation for Multiceiver mode (up to 6 TX nRF24L01 "talking" to 1 RX nRF24L01 simultaneously).
-Although this might be acheived easily using the "automatic retry delay" (`ard`) and "automatic retry count" (`arc`) attributes set accordingly (varyingly high -- this has not been tested).
+Although this might be acheived easily using the "automatic retry delay" (`ard`) and "automatic retry count" (`arc`) attributes set accordingly (varyingly high), but this has not been tested.

 Dependencies
 --------------------------